kyeryoong/cardvisor/README.md

 ### Ver.
 1.0.2 (2022/05/13)
 - *list* page was implemented using JSON.
-- database folder was created for temporal use.
+- Database folder was created for temporal use.

 ### Ver.
 1.0.3 (2022/05/14)
 - *header* was modified.